-You can execute solrctl on any host that is configured as part of the SolrCloud.
-To execute any solrctl command on a host outside of SolrCloud deployment, ensure that SolrCloud hosts are reachable and provide --zk and --solr command line options.
+You can run solrctl on any host that is configured as part of the SolrCloud.
+To run any solrctl command on a host outside of SolrCloud deployment, ensure that SolrCloud hosts are reachable and provide --zk and --solr command line options.

 If you are using solrctl to manage your deployment in an environment that requires Kerberos authentication, you must have a valid Kerberos ticket, which you can get using kinit.

 For collection configuration, users have the option of interacting directly with ZooKeeper using the instancedir option or using Solr's ConfigSet API using the config option.
-For more information on this topic, see Understanding configs and instancedirs.
+For more information, see Understanding configs and instancedirs.

 solrctl [options] command [command-arg] [command [command-arg]] ...